JershBytes/semaUwU/README.md

 ## :memo: Notes
 > [!NOTE]
-> I've modified the script to install MariaDB by default and pass the commands through to help setup it up.
+> I've modified the script to install MariaDB by default and pass the commands through to MariaDB for the setup of the database.
+This is not for the Sempaphore Setup portion but just the Datbase.
+All you need to is note that information for the semaphore portion.
 > - In [mariab.conf](conf/mariadb.conf) you'll just need to change the password and make your own root password as well.
 ---
 > [!NOTE]